Meetings

 Blood Donor Clinics

 Lions assist with the regular Blood Donor clinics sponsored by the Canadian Blood Services.
-They put posters in public buildings, promote blodd donations and serve refreshments to donors.
+They put posters in public buildings, promote blood donations and serve refreshments to donors.
+THere is a significant need for blood supply and our donor numbers are decreasing.
+Consider contributing your blood to this public service.

 Christmas Hampers

 This project is designed to promote the involvement of all Grade One students in Mount Pearl in Canada Day celebrations.
-Lions go to each school and present information on Canada, provide flags, colouring sheets and posters and bookmarks to each child.
+Lions go to each school and present information on Canada, provide flags, colouring sheets and posters and bookmarks to approximately 400 children.
 They discuss the role of Lion volunteers within the community and encourage children to take pride in their country while helping others.
-Mary Queen of the World Elementary, Morris Academy, Newtown Elementary and St Peter's Elementary students and staff look forward to the event each June.
+Mary Queen of the World Elementary, Morris Academy, Newtown Elementary and St Peter's Elementary students and staff look forward to the event each year.
+The plans for 2019 include engaging seniors in Mount Pearl to offer historical presentations to the children.

 Club Twinning